saraswatmks/saraswatmks.github.com/_posts/2026/2026-02-07-lightgbm_pairwise_lambdarank.md

 Let's say you're building a search engine.
 Someone searches for "best pizza near me" and you have five restaurants to rank.
 The obvious approach called pointwise ranking goes like this:

-- train a model to predict a relevance score for each restaurant (maybe 0 to 5 stars), - then sort by those predictions.
+- train a model to predict a relevance score for each restaurant (maybe 0 to 5 stars)
+- then sort by those predictions.

 Seems reasonable!
 Train a regression model, predict ratings, sort, done.